usdot-fhwa-stol/carma-analytics-fotda/src/carma-platform/README_dt_wz.md

 and never reached Kafka, with contiguous `dataNumber` values proving the camera had sent them.
 Those are reported separately as `lost_after_camera`.

+**The denominator is the measured burst, not the nominal dwell.** The pedestrian never stood in the zone for exactly the labelled time — the 15 s runs average about 13.9 s, and one lasts 12.71 s.
+Counting that run against 150 frames reports 22 drops for a stream that is continuous at 10.07 Hz with no gap over 150 ms, so it would measure the pedestrian's timing rather than the camera.
+Each run is therefore measured against the frames a continuous stream would hold over its own burst span.

+The dwell is found by splitting frames into bursts and taking the burst whose duration is closest to the run's condition, which rejects false starts.
+Each run's chosen burst is reported with its start time, end time and duration, so the window a number came from can be checked against the recording.

 A stall does not inflate the figure.
-The count is keyed on the camera's own capture time, so a frame that arrives late still lands in the dwell window it belongs to.
+The count is keyed on the camera's own capture time, so a frame that arrives late still lands in the burst it belongs to.

 Each run's dwell window is found without a recorded entry time, by taking the detection-burst start whose dwell-length window holds the most frames.
 Anchoring